fastlane/fastlane/internal/notes/ci_and_developer_config.md

 `rake test_isolated` points `HOME` and `TMPDIR` at throwaway directories, seeds an empty keychain, runs the suite and reports what the run wrote there. `WORKERS=12 rake test_isolated` splits it; a pattern argument runs a subset.

 Its purpose is not speed.
-The suite both reads and writes the developer's home, and reading is the dangerous half: Row Z is the example, `Client#itc_service_key` cached to a file, and the examples depending on that file passed on any machine that had ever run the suite.
+The suite both reads and writes the developer's home, and reading is the dangerous half.
+The example that made the case: `Client#itc_service_key` cached its answer to a file under `HOME`, and the examples depending on that file passed on any machine that had ever run the suite.
 Only a clean CI checkout failed.
 An isolated home makes that fail on the machine that wrote it.

 The writing half is not small either.
 What it writes: